 Trending Articles

-It’s wonderful that video editing is now so widely available that you can even edit videos on a laptop.
+It’s beautiful that video editing is now so widely available that you can edit videos on a laptop.
+In the past, cutting enormous, heavy, and astronomically expensive machines were the only method to edit analog video.

 How does Video Editing utilize your Computer’s Hardware?